fraction/oasis/docs/contributing.md

+# Collective Code Construction Contract - Oasis Implementation

 The Collective Code Construction Contract (C4) is an evolution of the github.com [Fork + Pull Model](https://help.github.com/articles/about-pull-requests/), aimed at providing an optimal collaboration model for free software projects.
-This is revision 2 of the C4 specification and deprecates RFC 22.
+This is the Oasis-specific implementation, based on [revision 2 of C4](https://github.com/zeromq/rfc/blob/63024673f19ad136652ff7b3bfb3a6547811e006/42/README.md).

 ## License